-of ill, While it yet held, abhorred; Its with ring flowers that shall ne-ver cease.
+of ill, While it yet held, abhorred; Its with ring flowers that servants peace, Here-after glad re-lease, And pleasures that shall ne-ver cease.
 Amen.

-- $\tilde{\mathcal{V}}$.
+- $\mathcal{V}$ .
 Be glad in the Lord, and rejoice, ye just. - R. And glory, all ye right of heart.